thefrontside/microstates/README.md

 //    ^    state object on app, should be same as    ^
 ```

 The state is generated from another microstate, but it's the same state as on the children.
 This ensures we maintain `===` (exact equality) down the state tree.
+This is very important in most frameworks today because they have built in optimizations that rely on exact equality.

+### Reuse of state instances across transitions

+Microstates are designed to allow construction of complex state trees.
+When a state tree is deeply nested, a branch of the state tree can get transitioned without effecting other branches.
+Branches that are uneffected by a transition should reuse their state instances.
+This eliminates unneccessary re-renders in frameworks that use exact equality to optimize perfomance.

 ## Transitions